godatadriven/whirl/README.md

 ### Environments

 Environments basically use docker compose to startup dependent docker images which together mimick your production environment.
-Basis of the envrionment is the docker-compose.yml which in it's minimal form contains the airflow container to startup.
+Basis of the environment is the docker-compose.yml which in it's minimal form contains the airflow container to startup.
 Extra tools like for example `s3`, `sftp` etc. can be linked together in the docker-compose file to form your specific environment.

 Each environment also contains some setup code needed for airflow to understand the environment.
 Think off `Connections` adn `Variables` for example.
 For this each environment contains a `whirl.setup.d` directory which is mounted in the Airflow container.
 On startup all scripts in this directory are executed.